mmastrac/oblivious-cpu/PRIOR-ART.md

  64, etc).
 CPU can continue executing while it waits for the caller to determine halt.
  - Encrypted channel with client.
 The client can continue to send bundles which are inserted into memory and available to program.
 The program can also store encrypted values in a given memory location that are streamed to a client at certain intervals.
+ - Client can submit both the program and initial data to a FHE execution server.
+It may include information to query from a given encrypted database and insert into memory.
+ - Client may include a program, a given number of execution cycles, then a place to store the result in the database after that number of cycles have completed.